Brendan Eich, a programmer who

 is render blocking.
 What does this mean?
 The

-blocks the page
+browser blocks the page from

 rendering until it

-receives and processes all the CSS
+receives and processes all the CSS.
+CSS

 is render